 In a few hours, I’ll be heading to the airport to board my flight to Spain.
-Spain is the start of another long round the world journey.
+Spain is the start of another long round-the-world journey.
 After three years, I’ve finally managed to time my schedule with La Tomatina and will joyfully be throwing tomatoes at the event on Wednesday.
 But Spain is just the beginning.

 After Spain, I’ll be heading east through France, Belgium, Holland, and Germany.
 I also plan on making a few stops in Sweden and Austria.
 Overall, this trip will last about three months, after which I plan on going to New Zealand and Australia.
-I have no dates and no itinerary for any of this though.
-I don’t really travel with a plan and I’ll move as fast or slow as I feel is necessary.
+I have no dates and no itinerary for any of this, though.
+I don’t really travel with a plan, and I’ll move as fast or slow as I feel is necessary.
 This trip is going to allow me to see many of the people I haven’t seen in years while seeing a few new countries along the way.

 But what really excites me is what I plan to do with this trip.
 One of my failings has always been a lack of notes.
-I recently tried to write a post on Edinburgh only to realize I forgot all the interesting stories and saw that my journal was a little short on details.
-Not this time though.
+I recently tried to write a post on Edinburgh only to realize I forgot all the interesting stories and my journal was a little short on details.
+Not this time, though.
 This time I plan on writing a lot more down and uncovering more facts and stories for the blog posts.
 It’s time to take the writing to a whole new level.

 See you from across the pond!